BIBI78/opium/README.md

    which I could not remove.So I had to manually extract the link, create an 'mp3_url' variable to strip away the double prefix, and then integrate it into my code: ![New mp3 link ](src/assets/readme/NEW_mp3_link.png)

 2. I underestimated the fragility of this project.
 When I created a branch and began working there, a new path to Cloudinary was generated, causing my default images to stop working entirely.
 Initially, I decided to set this issue aside, assuming it wasn't a big deal.But this turned out to be a mistake.
 I later realized that this was actually a semi huge issue and had to invest considerable effort to resolve it.
 If felt like I had to part seas and move mountains just to get everything working again. ![Default image bug ](src/assets/readme/default_image_bug.png) So this works for now but it is not optimal.

+3. Getting all the apps and packages to work together was a little tricky.
+With the "Star-rating-react" package, I had to downgrade to an earlier version before deployment.
+Consequently, to get everything to work, I had to make ad hoc edits to the frontend logic of the code.

 ## Technologies Used